web-auth/doc/pure-php/advanced-behaviours/attestation-and-metadata-statement.md

 ## Ceremony Step Manager Factory

 The services described above must be set to the [Ceremony Step Manager Factory](../input-validation.md).
-The CSM you will create will verifiy the attestation statement sent by the authenticator.
+The CSM you will create will verify the attestation statement sent by the authenticator.

 {% code lineNumbers="true" %}
 ```php